Forecast 2019 Agenda

 Shawn Marhefka, Owner, Ozark Radio Network

-Inside Advertising: A Candid Chat with a Top Advertising Executive
+Inside Advertising: A Candid Chat with Colin Kinsella

-What’s on the minds of advertising agency executives, and what does that mean to radio?
-Caroline Beasley sits down for a frank and open one-on-one conversation with a well respected, leading advertising executive.
-Caroline will delve into a wide range of issues facing media and marketers and what the challenges are specifically to radio in earning a greater share of partnerships with their clients.
+What’s on the minds of advertising agency executives and what does that mean to radio?
+Caroline Beasley sits down for a frank and open one-on-one conversation with Colin Kinsella, CEO of Havas North America, one of the world’s leading advertising agencies.
+The award-winning Havas was named AdWeek’s US Media Agency of the Year and MediaPost’s Media Agency of the Year in 2017.
+Caroline and Colin will discuss a wide range of issues facing media and marketers and what the challenges are specifically to radio in earning a greater share of partnerships with their clients.

 Caroline Beasley, CEO, Beasley Media Group